 If you are planning on making this journey, make sure to book your tickets well in advance.
 This can be done online via this website.
 Alternatively, you can get them from the bus station although you need to go at least a day before (though I recommend more as there are only a couple buses and they fill up quickly).
-At the time of our visit (May 2019) a 1-way ticket was 75 dirhams each.

 Make sure to arrive to the bus station at least thirty minutes early, especially if you are bringing big luggage that needs to be stored underneath- there is a special luggage check process you will need to go to that includes paying a (small) additional fee.

 Tip: The Medina (the blue part) of the city is not close to the bus station, you’ll need a taxi.
 If you can, get the driver to turn on the meter.
 If not, haggle!

 The easy answer?
 Not much.
 It’s a beautiful city but it’s quite tiny and the allure here is definitely based on how it looks not what it has to offer in terms of sites and activities.

 Photograph the City